-Given the investment-risk in ELSS mutual funds, and 10-year investment period, the best time to invest in ELSS funds would be between 25 to 40 years of age.
+Given the investment risk in ELSS mutual funds, and the 10-year investment period, the best time to invest in ELSS funds would be between 25 to 40 years of age.

-It is understandable that if you would like to use SIP mode for your investment into ELSS.
-Best is to start early in the financial year.
+It is understandable if you would like to use SIP mode for your investment into ELSS.
+The best is to start early in the financial year.
 It gives you two benefits:

 - You can maximize your tax-saving investment

 - Save yourself from the burden of additional TDS levy on your salary in the JFM quarter of the financial year